UW-MLGEO/MLGEO2024_SnowDepth/README.md

     - day of water year (dowy)

 - Data downloads
-  - Code for how we accessed and downloaded the data above (excluding the cleaned ASO LiDAR data as described in the preliminary writing of this section) can be seen in the [dataset prep notebooks](notebooks/dataset_prep)
+  - Code for how we accessed and downloaded the data above (excluding the cleaned ASO LiDAR data as described in the preliminary writing of this section) can be seen in the [notebooks/dataset_prep](notebooks/dataset_prep) notebooks
 - AI-ready data preprocessing
-  -  The code for making all of this data AI-ready (aligneing all remote sensing products and decomposing into tiles) can be found in [this notebook](https://github.com/Jack-Hayes/mlgeo-2024-deep-snow/blob/main/notebooks/dataset_prep/subset.ipynb) where the tile boundary polygons were generated in [QGIS](https://www.qgis.org/) using the "Create grid" tool.
+  -  The code for making all of this data AI-ready (aligneing all remote sensing products and decomposing into tiles) can be found in [notebooks/dataset_prep/subset.ipynb](https://github.com/Jack-Hayes/mlgeo-2024-deep-snow/blob/main/notebooks/dataset_prep/subset.ipynb) where the tile boundary polygons were generated in [QGIS](https://www.qgis.org/) using the "Create grid" tool.
 - Example visualizations
   -